 Yes, we have a full induction and training process.
 You will receive a thorough induction to your specific role so that you are confident in what we are asking you to do.

-How do you reward and recognise volunteers?
+How do you reward and recognise participation partners?

-We hold an annual Staff Awards night to celebrate the outstanding achievements of all staff including our volunteers
+We hold an annual Staff Awards night to celebrate the outstanding achievements of all staff including our volunteers.

 What happens if I become unwell, or don’t want to continue with my role?

 Please do not worry as we fully understand that this may happen.
 You can opt out of the programme at any point or take a break.

 There are other roles undertaken by volunteers which do not involve direct patient care but which nonetheless contribute to the patient experience.